ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

 The compiler made some progress and now
 [we released it][HackageSunroofCompiler].

+Lets look at a small example to start with.

+    askName :: JSA ()
+    askName = do
+          name <- prompt "What is your name?" "" alert $ "Your name is " <> cast name <> "!"

+First the user gets asked for her name.
+Then that name is built into a greeting and displayed.
+`prompt` and `alert` are JavaScript functions that are called through their Haskell binding in Sunroof.
+Note how literal strings can be used to represent JavaScript strings, thanks to the language extension `OverloadedStrings`.
+Sunroof introduces types in the written JavaScript.
+Like this it tries to support the programmer through the benefits of strong typing.
+But as `prompt` return a `JSObject` (it might result in `null`), we have to `cast` the name to a string.

-As a small teaser of what you can do with Sunroof, we present the clock example.
-It demonstrates how Sunroof can produce self-contained
+After this small teaser lets look at the clock example.
-JavaScript that renders a clock using the HTML5 canvas element.
+It demonstrates how Sunroof can produce self-contained JavaScript that renders a clock using the HTML5 canvas element.

 ![The Clock Example](clock.png)